-Located on the island of Palawan in the Philippines, Nacpan beach is a long stretch of white sandy beach, lined with many palm trees and turqouise waters.
+Nacpan beach is a long stretch of white sandy beach located on the island of Palawan in the Philippines.
+Here you’ll find endless rows of lined coconut palm trees, turqouise water and a few small cafes.
 The water is calm and waves are small making it the perfect beach to swim and relax.

 Nacpan beach is an easy 45 minute drive just north of El Nido town on the island of Palawan.
 The roads to get there are well maintained for most of the journey and its a pretty sraight forward route from El Nido.